, Leadership, North Platte Valley Medical Center

 Board of Directors

-A former member of the Saratoga Town Council and a long-time organizer and leader of the Valley’s annual skijoring competition Will moved to the North Platte Valley in 2003 following his graduation from the University of Wyoming.
+A former member of the Saratoga Town Council and a long-time organizer and leader of the Valley’s annual skijoring competition, Will moved to the North Platte Valley in 2003 following his graduation from the University of Wyoming.
 A financial advisor with Edward Jones in Saratoga, Will earned his B.S. degree in agricultural business and applied economics.
 Will is a member of the Lions Club and is active in a variety of community activities.

 Tracy and her husband Tom have been dividing their time between Florida and the Valley since 2008.
 A longtime leader at Cigna Healthcare, Tracy is Vice President of Select Sales for Florida.
 She began her career with Great-West Life & Annuity in 1985 in Atlanta, GA and has remained in the insurance sector ever since.
 Tracy graduated from Georgia State University with a bachelor of business administration in management with a concentration in human resources.
 After losing her mother to Alzheimer’s in 2019, Tracy is passionate about working towards a world without the disease and other forms of dementia,and devotes her time to the Alzheimer’s Association.